-The health of your muscles, bones, and joints are all determined by age.
+The best way to build a strong body is through lifting weights.
+However, the health of your muscles, bones, and joints are all determined by age.
 As a result, how you train your muscles changes according to your activity level and age.
 According to Vaibhav, a fitness trainer at Fitnessroad.co.uk, 30 minutes of weight lifting when you are in your 20s is enough to build and define healthy muscles.
 However, lifting weight is not the main exercise when you are in your 30s, you have to switch to resistance training.
 Resistance training is using your own body weight to build muscle, endurance, and skeletal muscles.
 To get the best results from muscle training, Simple Fitness Hub recommends making your workouts more intense, instead of longer in time.

 Cardio is an exercise that fits all age groups.
 It helps speed up metabolism and reduce your body mass index as it is a great fat burner.